seung-lab/cloud-volume/README.md

 * mesh - Access mesh operations
 	* get - Download an object.
 Can merge multiple segmentids
 	* save - Download an object and save it in `.obj` format.
 You can combine equivialences into a single object too.
+* skeleton - Access Skeletons
+  * get - Download an object.
+  * upload - Save a skeleton object to the cloud.
+  * get_point_cloud - Download the point cloud, a skeleton precursor, for an object.
 * cache - Access cache operations
 	* enabled - Boolean switch to enable/disable cache.
 If true, on reading, check local disk cache before downloading, and save downloaded chunks to cache.
 When writing, write to the cloud then save the chunks you wrote to cache.
 If false, bypass cache completely.
 The cache is located at `$HOME/.cloudvolume/cache`.
 	* path - Property that shows the current filesystem path to the cache